-My experience was that visualizing qualitative data helped the team to think creatively around certain constraints (user needs).
+Our experience was that visualizing qualitative data helped the team to think creatively around certain constraints (user needs).
 By having different aspects of the product on the page (from user needs to the underlying technology) the team was able to realize the deficiencies of certain methods against different tasks and users, as well as the required technology to create an adequate user experience for different users.

 Some of the concepts emerging from sessions were extremely technical, featuring heat maps and other highly dense visualization elements.
 Others were much simpler to understand, featuring counterfactual explanations ("why a certain prediction was made instead of another one").
 Some of the most exciting ideas were based on logic programming and natural language processing and explored conversational AI models.

-The research I conducted also helped to clarify the design of the SaaS architecture.
+The research we conducted also helped to clarify the design of the SaaS architecture.
 Specifically, developing a solution that could work with already trained models instead of requiring proprietary technology became obvious to the team after talking to different users to understand their workflow.

 Disclaimer: The solutions presented here are only illustrative and were not used in the final designs.
-Due to my NDA agreement, I'm not able to disclose the final project outcome.
+Due to my NDA agreement, we're not able to disclose the final project outcome.
 If you have further questions or want to know more about a specific design solution, please get in touch.

 Designing a pattern library of explainability components

-Since aspects of the product strategy hadn't been defined, I suggested the team to focus on individual explanation components.
+Since aspects of the product strategy hadn't been defined, we suggested the team to focus on individual explanation components.
 Each component was focused on individual tasks and users, using different visualization techniques to communicate information.
 This way, components could be designed, validated, and tested without worrying about secondary aspects of the software architecture.